tingerrr/subpar/src/lib.typ

   // TODO: outline adjustement

   show ref: it => {
-    if core.is-element(it.element, figure) and it.element.kind == core.keys.superfigure {
+    if util.is-element(it.element, figure) and it.element.kind == core.keys.superfigure {
-      let payload = core.extract-payload(it.element.body)
+      let payload = util.extract-payload(it.element.body)
       link(it.element.location(), {
         it.element.supplement
         [ ]